CAAPIM/apim-charts/README.md

 - gateway: Helm Chart for deploying API Gateway
 - gateway-otk: Helm Chart for deploying API Gateway with the OAUTH TOOLKIT
+- portal: Helm Chart for deploy the API Developer Portal

 *** examples *** contains chart specific values files that you can apply to your Gateway deployment to achieve specific scenarios.
 Otk-scenarios is currently in an alpha state and will be updated in the coming weeks.